dwolfson7789/wdi-al-khwarizmi-2/W01/D05/Assignments/Homework/W01D05_homework.md

 ### PART 1: Star Wars (yes, again)

-In the Homework directory, you'll see a Star_Wars directory, with three files: a basic index.html, starwars.css, and starwars.js
+In the Homework directory, you'll see a Star_Wars directory, with three files: a basic index.html, starwars.css, and starwars.js.

 We want to get really good at DOM manipulation with JavaScript -- it's the core of a lot of what you'll be doing going forward, including on your first project.
 Check out the files: index.html has an empty body, as you'll see.
 We're going to fill it and manipulate it solely with JavaScript.

 So:
 1. Open up starwars.js and follow the commented instructions.
 Write your code as instructed below the comments.
-When you submit your homework, make sure you include a link to the star_wars file so it can be graded.
+When you submit your homework, make sure you include a link to your starwars.js file so it can be graded.
 1. Once you've successfully completed all the steps in starwars.js, style your webpage in starwars.css!
 You'll need to:
   * Use at least three different kinds of selectors
   * Use at least 10 different styles.
-Some of them MUST be ones that we have not yet used in class!
+At least three of them must be ones that we have not yet used in class!
 Search on the web for possibilities.

 ### PART 2: CSS art

 CSS can be tremendously powerful.
 A good way to practice CSS is to try creating artwork using it.
 This is an actual thing: check out [the Simpsons in CSS](https://pattle.github.io/simpsons-in-css/) -- this guy created amazing drawings of all the Simpsons characters just using pure CSS.

-We're going to try our hand at a simpler version.
-Let's try drawing a castle.
+We're going to try our hand at a simpler version: Let's try drawing a castle.
-In the 'castle' directory inside 'Homework' you'll see three files:
+In the 'Castle' directory inside 'Homework' you'll see three files:
 * A castle image, drawn using CSS
 * Index.html
 * Styles.css

-Do **not** modify index.html: Don't change the structure of the HTML at all (although you'll want to look at it for reference as you go).
-In styles.css, try to come up with a castle along the lines of the one in the screenshot.
+**Do not modify index.html: Don't change the structure of the HTML at all (although you'll want to look at it for reference as you go).** In styles.css, try to come up with a castle along the lines of the one in the screenshot.
 It doesn't have to look exactly identical, but should have all the key elements: ground, sky, clouds, sun, castle, battlements, moat, inner gate, and lever.

 ### PART 3: The Sieve of Eratosthenes